 Airlines also responded by creating a new level of service between luxe first class and the entry-level economy class experience, which is today known as business class.

-Qantas has long said it was the first airline to “invent business class” – reinforcing that claim once again in its current centenary safety video – and while it’s true that a cabin branded “business class” debuted on a Qantas Boeing 747 in 1979, Qantas merely coined the term, not the concept.
+Qantas has long said it was the first airline to “invent business class” – reinforcing that claim once again in its current centenary safety video – and while it’s true that a cabin branded “business class” debuted on a Qantas Boeing 747 in 1979, Qantas created neither the term, nor the concept.

 One year prior, Pan American launched “Clipper Class”: a separate on board cabin designed for business travellers whose budgets didn’t stretch to first class, and for those booked onto the most expensive fares sold under the economy banner.